 1. Dandelion Root (Taraxacum officinale)

 Used for centuries for its medicinal properties, dandelion tea is a forager’s classic.
-If you roast the roots, however, they can then be ground up and used as a healthful substitute for America’s favorite hot beverage.
+If you roast the roots, however, they can then be ground up and used as a healthful survival coffee.
 The resulting brew is less bitter than coffee, and also less acidic.

 While the supposed health effects of dandelion root coffee haven’t been widely studied, the plant itself has been found to be extremely healthful, with many medicinal properties and beneficial nutrients.
 As for the “coffee” drink made from the roasted roots, it is said to have probiotic effects.